Getting Started With Ubuntu MATE on Raspberry Pi

-Ubuntu MATE is a Linux distribution for desktop use.
-It’s based on Ubuntu but uses the MATE desktop environment instead of the latest GNOME versions.
-MATE is the continuation of GNOME 2, so if, like me, you preferred the old interface, you will love Ubuntu MATE.
-In this article, I’ll show you how to easily install it onto your Raspberry Pi.
+If you are bored with the Raspberry Pi OS and not too excited about the heavy Ubuntu environment, Ubuntu MATE might be worth a try for desktop use.
+It’s based on Ubuntu, but uses the MATE desktop environment instead of GNOME.
+MATE is the continuation of GNOME 2, so if, like me, you prefer the old interface, you will love Ubuntu MATE.
+In this article, I’ll show you how to easily install it on your Raspberry Pi.

 Ubuntu MATE officially supports the Raspberry Pi, so with each new version, an image is released for the Raspberry Pi.
 It can be flashed on an SD card to start the installation.